1nickt/parallel.pl/README.md

     plackup bin/app.psgi
 ```

-then point your browser at `http://localhost:5000`
+Then point your browser at `http://localhost:5000`